NW WILD CAUGHT SMOKED SALMON CHOWDER with Fresh Dill

 Did You Know?

 During the Middle Ages, smoked salmon became part of people’s diet and was consumed primarily in soups and salads.
 The first smoking factory was in Poland in the 7th century A.D.
-The 19th century marked the rise of the American smoked salmon industry in the West Coast, processing Pacific salmon from Alaska and Oregon.
+The 19th century marked the rise of the American smoked salmon industry on the West Coast, processing Pacific salmon from Alaska and Oregon.